-To ensure continuity and a prompt response to any issue a Village Hall Volunteer rota is in place with someone always available to answer queries and/or respond to any incident.
-The Hall Keeper has a comprehensive list of key contacts e.g. plumber, electrician etc.
+To ensure continuity and a prompt response to any issue a village hall volunteer Whats App group is in place to answer queries or respond to an incident.

+The Hall Keeper has a comprehensive list of key contacts e.g., plumber, electrician etc.